-There are 2 coat types that are considered allergy friendly non shedding: the fleece and the wool coat.
+There are 2 coat types that are considered allergy-friendly low to non-shedding: the fleece and the wool coat.

 The Hair Coat.
-This can be short and wiry to a longer coat The hair has an odor and sheds in varying degrees.
-These coats are usually seen in early generation dog.
+This can be short and wiry to a longer coat The hair has an odour and sheds in varying degrees.
+These coats are usually seen in early generation dogs.

 White/Chalk.
 These dogs have black or rose pigment noses.
 Dogs with a brown/rose nose are sometimes referred to as Caramel Ice Cream.
 They are a creamy apricot/gold tinted coat and there are many shades.
 The nose pigment is black or rose.

 Cream dogs with a brown/rose nose are sometimes referred to as Caramel Cream.

 Gold.
 Sometimes referred to as apricot, like the colour of the inside of a ripe apricot.
 Yum………It varies in shades to a rich gold.
 This colour may fade as the dog ages.
 The nose pigment is black.

 Caramel ranges from rich gold to deep red with even colour over the entire body.
 Nose pigment is rose.

 Red.
 These dogs are a solid rich red colour with the colour the same from root to outer coat.
 Reds can fade with aging.
 The nose pigment is black and is a rare colour group.

 Black. is solid without a sprinkling of any other colour through the coat.
 The nose pigment is black.